MixinNetwork/mvm.dev/src/guide/usage.md

-# How Messenger Users Call Contracts
+# How Messenger Users Use Contracts

 In the previous steps, we completely deployed a uniswap contract, and showed how to call the uniswap contract through the registry to add liquidity.
 In this article, we will explain in more detail what developers need to do, and what MVM does in this process.